israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - **Left-hand-side Expressions:** Left values are the destination of an assignment.

   **`new` operator**
-  You can use the new operator to create an instance of a user-defined object type or of one of the built-in object types.
+  You can use the `new` operator to create an instance of a user-defined object type or of one of the built-in object types.

   > `var objectName = new objectType([param1, param2, ..., paramN]);`

-  **`super` operator**
+  **`super` keyword**
+  The `super` keyword is used to call functions on an object's parent.

 ### Object Initializer